 How Do I Know if my AC Unit uses R-22?

 Steve Burbridge, owner of Anthony Plumbing, Heating & Cooling, recommends homeowners have an HVAC technician inspect their system to determine what kind of refrigerant it uses.
 Age of the system is one determinant – no R-22 units were manufactured after 2010.
 But R-410A units have been manufactured since 1996, so just because your unit is old it doesn’t mean that it uses R-22.

 Can I Wait One More Year?

-Waiting will also put you in the same boat as all of the others who are waiting until the last minute, and prices go up when demand is high.
-And even if you are lucky enough to get a reasonably priced replacement system, the wait for available technicians to install it might be long.
+Making a choice to wait will also put you in the same boat as all of the others who are waiting until the last minute, and prices for new AC systems go up when demand is high.
+And even if you are lucky enough to get a reasonably-priced replacement unit, the wait for available technicians to install it might be long.
 And the last thing you want to do is be faced with weeks without air conditioning during the summer heat.